 These tiny silicone or gel plugs, called punctual plugs, are inserted in your tear ducts.
 Your doctor may also advise surgery to seal your tear ducts permanently.

 In some cases, you may be able to reduce eye discharge due to dry eyes at home with over-the-counter eye drops or liquid tears.

 Some other practices may help.
 These can include:

 - reducing exposure to irritants, including pollution, chemical fumes, and cigarette smoke

 - avoiding low humidity and using a humidifier

 - reducing screen time and taking frequent breaks during use

 - using eyelid wipes, cleansers, and scrubs

-Reach out to a doctor if your dry eye discharge symptoms have not improved with treatment or if you have severe dry eye discharge that is affecting your daily life.
+Reach out to a doctor if your dry eye discharge symptoms do not improve with treatment or if your severe dry eye discharge is affecting your daily life.